wmcadigital/wmn-design-system/src/www/pages/patterns/content-cards/index.njk.md

 <h3>What does it do?</h3>

-Shows the image of Swift card and explains how to purchase it
+- Shows the image of Swift card and explains how to purchase it

 <h3>When to use it?</h3>

-Only on Swift product landing pages such as Swift Go and PAYG
+- Only on Swift product landing pages such as Swift Go and PAYG

+<h3>When not to use it?</h3>

+- On informational content pages.
+If you need to use a content card use a standard content card pattern.

 <h3>How it works</h3>